anitaRead/bookmark_manager/README.md

 ## User story 1:

 ```
-As a user
+As a time-pressed user
-So that I can visit my favourite websites quickly
+So that I can quickly visit my favourite websites
 I would like to see a list of my bookmarks
 ```